Dubrovnik is a glittering jewel in the Adriatic Sea.

 Fly to Dubrovnik from Birmingham Airport for a seamless journey.
 With a fantastic selection of shops, restaurants and places to rest, as well as excellent service, you’ll enjoy your time at the airport before you fly.
 Why not treat yourself and book into one of our five airport lounges?
 Receive complimentary food and drinks, unlimited WiFi and great runway views before take-off.

 Birmingham airport is easily accessible from wherever you are in the UK – it has great transport links and a central location.
 You will find bus services running directly to the airport or to Birmingham International Airport train station.
-There is a free and frequent transport from the station which takes you to the terminal in just two minutes.
+There is a free and frequent transport from the station which takes you to the terminal in just minutes.

 If you’re driving to the airport, you’ll find a choice of 7 car parks, which are all easily reachable from the terminal by foot or via the free courtesy shuttle bus.
 Book a parking space online in advance and save up to 70%.